TYPESAFE-RUSTY/contribute-to-this-repo/README.md

 #### Step 4: install dependencies

-- Once you have changed the branch you can go ahead and istall the dependencies.
+- Once you have changed the branch you can go ahead and install the dependencies.
 - Dependencies are source files that a project needs to work properly it is generally installed using a package manager.(npm for node ; pip for python ; cargo for rust)

 | ![Clone](/docs/07.png 'create new branch') |